tmagalhaes1985/tmagalhaes1985.github.io/networking/README.md

 scalability
 no broadcasts
 address autoconfiguration

 IPv6 Addressing Rules

-double colon :: can summarize multiple consecutive zeros for multiple groups only one double colon is permitted per IPv6 address multiple zeros in a single group can be summarized with a single zero. leading zeros in a single group can be deleted no less than 8 groups including zero groups
+- double colon :: can summarize multiple consecutive zeros for multiple groups
+- only one double colon is permitted per IPv6 address
+- multiple zeros in a single group can be summarized with a single zero.
+- leading zeros in a single group can be deleted
+- no less than 8 groups including zero groups

 Any IPv6 address with less than 8 groups must have double colon to summarize consecutive zero groups.

 Example 1:

 What is the alternate equivalent notation for the following IPv6 address?
 2001:25D3:0000:0000:009F:CD2A:0000:332E

 A. 2001:25D3:9F::CD2A:0000:332E
 B. 2001:25D3:9F:CD2A:0:332E
 C. 2001:25D3::9F:CD2A:0:332E
 D. 2001:25D3:0:009F:CD2A:332E

-The correct IPv6 address 2001:25D3::9F:CD2A:0:332E does the following:
+The correct IPv6 address C. 2001:25D3::9F:CD2A:0:332E does the following:

 1. Minimizes multiple zero groups (group 3 and 4) to a double colon ::
 2. Deletes leading zeros from a single group (group 5)
-3. Minimizes a single group with all zeros to single zero :0: (group 7)A. 2001:25D3:9F::CD2A:0000:332E (double colon in wrong location and group 7 not summarized to single zero)
+3. Minimizes a single group with all zeros to single zero :0: (group 7)

+A. 2001:25D3:9F::CD2A:0000:332E (double colon in wrong location and group 7 not summarized to single zero)
-B. 2001:25D3:9F:CD2A:0:332E
-(zero groups 3 and 4 removed instead of being summarized to double colon)
+B. 2001:25D3:9F:CD2A:0:332E (zero groups 3 and 4 removed instead of being summarized to double colon)
-D. 2001:25D3:0:009F:CD2A:332E
-(group 3 and group 4 should summarizes to double colon :: and not a single zero. group 5 leading zeros were not deleted and group 7 removed instead of a single zero)
+D. 2001:25D3:0:009F:CD2A:332E (group 3 and group 4 should summarizes to double colon :: and not a single zero. group 5 leading zeros were not deleted and group 7 removed instead of a single zero)

 Example 2: